SUNY Downstate Health Sciences University

 Department of Community Health Sciences (CHSC)

-The Department of Community Health Sciences is committed to the mission of educating and training public health practitioners in the health of urban and immigrant communities around the world.
+The Department of Community Health Sciences is committed to educating and training public health practitioners in the health of urban and immigrant communities around the world.
 We accomplish this through state-of-the-field graduate curricula, distinguished by several unique features.

 Unique Features of CHSC: